jakewhite8/Notecards/README.md

   <img src="https://github.com/jakewhite8/Notecards/assets/5599320/93179b1a-92c1-481d-8800-45df7d746ed9 alt="Home" width="300" height="600">
 </div>

 This is the User Interface of the Notecards Application.
-The application is used to create, display, and manage sets of Notecards as well as to track a Users activity
+The application is used to create, display, and manage sets of Notecards as well as to track a Users activity.
+The corresponding REST API is located in the [notecards-server repository](server-url)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>